Signposts

 framing a warm grin.
 She had a figure that spoke of long hours spent outside

-friendly and direct manner.
-On the floor was Elaine Morris, a lean and
+and direct manner.
+On the floor was Elaine Morris, a lean and friendly

-or literature in the main room.
+literature in the main room.

 I finished my coffee and browsed the hiking literature; after picking out a